Stability conditions on Calabi-Yau threefolds via Brill-Noether theory of curves: Bounds on the Brill--Noether number

+for $0<\epsilon\ll 1$.
+If $\iota_*E$ is BN-semistable, then Lemma \ref{lem:h^0-bn-dp} directly implies $h^0(E)\leq rs$.
 Now, assume that $\iota_*E$ is not BN-semistable.
-Let be the HN filtration of $\iota_*E$ with respect to $\nu_{BN}$ as in Lemma \ref{lem:HN-BN}.
+Let be the filtration of $\iota_*E$ as in Proposition \ref{prop:bn-bound}.
 Let be the corresponding points in the upper half plane.
 By Lemma \ref{lem:h^0-bn-dp}, we have